mmoedinhas/DISS_2020/README.md

 # DISS_2020

-Repository for my dissertation project in FEUP 2020
+Repository for my dissertation project at FEUP 2020

 ## `JSON files` folder
 Contains the documentation (schema) and examples of the JSON files that are essential to the framework